5 Creative Hacks to Defeat the Dread

 My WHY is living a life of adventure and creative experiences -- and this means facing fears with regularity.
 I believe defeating dread is like building muscle.
 Strength training stresses the muscle fibers and creates microtears that repair into stronger bonds.
 Pushing out of my comfort zone does the same thing, increasing my capacity for new situations.
 I recall quite a few moments when I've felt anxious:

-- Standing in the door of a C-130 with a parachute strapped to my back
+- Standing in the door of a C-130 plane with a parachute strapped to my back

-- Poised at the edge of the Jungle Bungie Jump platform in Thailand
+- Suspended at the edge of the Jungle Bungie Jump platform in Thailand

 - Staring down the AstroTurf ramp off a mountain ledge with my paraglider pilot counting down